 You’ll need to arrange your itinerary such that it follows the typical progression of the bloom and secure accommodation far (but not too far!) in advance.
 Once you’ve done that, it’s essential to keep tabs on Japan’s weather in late February and early March, as temperatures during these months determine the particulars of a given year’s season.

 The devil is in the details when it comes to seeing cherry blossoms.
 Luckily for you I’ve got quite a few details to share—and a halo instead of horns.

-Without knowing the particulars of next winter’s weather, here is a general idea of what the Japan cherry blossom season 2022 might look like:
+This table provides a general idea of what the Japan cherry blossom season might look like in an average year: